USFWS/secas/_posts/2024-02-22-What-happens-to-all-that-Blueprint-workshop-feedback-Part-1-2022 .md

 - Is this theme generally over- or under-prioritized in the Blueprint?
 Or is it generally correct?
 - Is this theme spatially represented across the entire Southeast, or one region?
 - Overall how popular is this theme across workshops—how many times total was it mentioned?
-- Is this theme brought up by numerous participants or a couple of influential commenters (e.g., number of commentors per theme)
+- Is this theme brought up by numerous participants or a couple of influential commenters?

 And here are some of the results: